-Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska south to California, east to Alberta, Idaho, and Montana.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to Alberta, Idaho, and Montana.

 Conservation Status: Not of concern